abdelrahman-wael/getting-to-philosophy/README.md

 # getting-to-philosophy
-the main objective is to feed the program a Wikipedia page and by repeatedly accessing the first link in the page we probably will reach the philosophy page
+the main objective is to feed the program a Wikipedia page and by repeatedly accessing the first link in the page we probably will reach the philosophy page the input can be altered and the program will work correctly